PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - On Refresh, the page reloads latest data.
 - When data is being loaded, shows `Loading..` message in toast.
-- When user has applied some filters and click on the refresh icon,filters will not be reset.
+- When user has applied some filters and click on the refresh icon, filters will not be reset.

 ## Filter

 ### UX Rule
 - If the filter doesn't have enough space, it will show in multi-line.
 - `RESET` button still shows in the first row.
 It doesn’t appear in the next line if the filter is shown in the multi-line.
-- Not applicable for the `Nulti-Step Templates` tab.
+- Not applicable for the `Multi-Step Templates` tab.

 #### My Role